Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 Salary and prospects for careers in zoology

 After years spent studying, the majority of zoologists work in academic institutions, researching and teaching.
 A smaller number work for government agencies in wildlife management, conservation, and agriculture.
-A few work for pharmaceutical companies, biological supply houses, or other private organizations involved in areas such as biomedical or agro-chemical research and development.
-Relatively few zoologists are employed by museums and zoos, or within conservation organizations, where salaries tend to be modest and applications far outweigh jobs available.
+A few work for pharmaceutical companies, biological supply houses, or other private organisations involved in areas such as biomedical or agrochemical research and development.
+Relatively few zoologists are employed by museums and zoos, or within conservation organisations, where salaries tend to be modest and applications far outweigh jobs available.

 Being numerate scientists, the skills and expertise of Zoology graduates will always be in constant demand in the private sector.

-Salaries vary depending on the education, experience, assignments, area of specialization, and type of employing organization.
-Career prospects in zoology will depend on your speciality, the type of organization with which you are seeking employment, and the general economic condition of that region.
+Salaries vary depending on the education, experience, assignments, area of specialisation, and type of employing organisation.
+Career prospects in zoology will depend on your speciality, the type of organisation with which you are seeking employment, and the general economic condition of that region.